How to Lower Call Center Turnover Rates for Good

-While efficiency metrics like Average Handling Time are critical to a high-performing call center, placing too much emphasis on agent productivity metrics will have a negative impact on their level of interaction with customers, and ultimately affect customer satisfaction.
-By focusing too much on productivity metrics, the agents get the message that the length of time spent on the phone is more important than the customer.
+While efficiency metrics like Average Handling Time are critical to a high-performing call center, placing too much emphasis on agent productivity will have a negative impact on their level of interaction with customers, and ultimately affect customer satisfaction.
+By focusing too much on productivity metrics, agents get the message that the length of time spent on the phone is more important than the customer.
 Though it may not be suitable for every organization, call centers that can balance efficiency KPIs with those that measure success (first call resolution) and customer satisfaction (NPS) find the effects on agents are highly positive.

-Agents are recognized for good work
+Recognize agents for good work

 Taking the time to create a fair incentivization and recognition strategy can also drive agent loyalty.
 Rewarding employees for personal excellence clearly makes them feel more valued.
 Keep in mind that recognition does not necessarily have to be monetary.
 Verbal and written praise in company forums, monthly team ceremonies, shift preferences, reserved parking or an earned day off, are all simple ways to reduce agent burnout and churn.